 Domains are weighted as the sum of component weights.
-For example, a domain with 3 components of 10%, 50%, and 20% would have a weight of 80% of the local plan.
+Example: A domain with 3 components of 10%, 50%, and 20% would have a weight of 80% of overall plan.
 A plan could have from one to four additional components across different domain(s) for the remaining 20%.

 Components may carry a weight ranging from 5% to a maximum of 60% for a total of two to ten components per school type plan.
 The assignment of individual component weighting is determined by districts in accordance with the data sources and measures of the individual components as well as the overall plan.
 For example, if a plan has five components, the relative weight of each component would be determined by the measure, source, and outcome of the component.
-Districts are encouraged to assign a smaller weight for the first year of plan application.

-The overall local accountability rating and the combined rating for each campus are presented on the TEA report card website.
-Districts are required to include domain component descriptions and ratings on district websites.
+The overall local accountability rating and the combined rating for each campus are presented on the TEA/report card website.
+Districts are required to include domain component descriptions and ratings on district/campus websites.